-To make this detangling spray, I use distilled water, marshmallow root, conditioner and essential oils with optional other herbs.
+To make this detangling spray, I use distilled water, marshmallow root, conditioner and optional essential oils.
 Any conditioner will work, but I prefer a natural one, especially for kids.
 Natural conditioner are more expensive, but with as little as you need for this recipe, one bottle lasts over a year for all three of my daughters.

-- Shea Moisture Organic Restorative Conditioner (I love all of their products and we use this cream all the time too)
+- Shea Moisture Organic Restorative Conditioner (I love all of their products)

 - Max Green Alchemy Scalp Rescue Conditioner (more earthy/tea tree scent but organic and works really well)